zoey1103/2023-Cyclistic-bike-share-analysis/README.md

 # 2023-Cyclistic-bike-share-analysis
-## How do annual members and casual riders use Cyclistic bikes differently?
+## How do members and casual riders use Cyclistic bikes differently?

 ### 1. Introduction